COVID-19’s impact is far reaching. We’ve developed resources to help you make sense of it.

 Unsure how the relief provisions work?

-PPP loans must be used to cover eligible payroll expenses (not in excess of $100,000 per employee), mortgage or debt obligation interest payments, utilities and rent.
+PPP loans received must be used to cover eligible payroll expenses, mortgage or debt obligation interest payments, utilities and rent.
 The CARES Act defers payments of principal, interest and fees for at least six months on the loans and caps interest at 1%.
 Organizations may apply to receive loan forgiveness for eligible costs spent over eight or twenty-four week covered periods, but the amount forgiven may be reduced if the organization spends less than 60% of the loan proceeds on eligible payroll expenditures, does not maintain FTE employee levels or does not maintain salaries.
-The application period for these loans runs from April 3, 2020, to June 30, 2020.

 Economic Injury Disaster Loans

-EIDL loans have an interest rate of 2.75% for nonprofits and include an emergency advance payment of up to $10,000 that can be received within three days of the application.
-This emergency advance payment may be forgiven even if a borrower is denied EIDL funding, thus effectively being treated as a grant.
-If an organization receives a loan under the PPP program, the advance payment would be considered as part of the forgiveness of that loan.
+EIDL loans have an interest rate of 2.75% for nonprofits and originally include an emergency advance payment that could be forgiven even if a borrower was denied EIDL funding, thus effectively being treated as a grant.
+If an organization received a loan under the PPP program, the advance payment is considered as part of the forgiveness of that loan.
 501(c)(3) or 501(c)(19) organizations that receive a PPP loan may also receive an EIDL loan as long at the loan is not used for the same purpose.
+Note that at this time, the SBA is allowing nonprofit organizations to apply for EIDL loans but emergency advance payments are no longer available.

 How do I maximize PPP Loan forgiveness?